 Heaney’s solemn warning: do nothing to break the spell or the thrill of the instant will be lost (useless to think you’ll park and capture it more thoroughly).
 Your presence, like mine, is an accidental intrusion (you are neither here nor there) with permission to savour a fleeting, unfathomable life moment (hurry through which known and strange things pass).

-The perceptible surges of the wind (big soft buffetings) that disturb the vehicle’s balance (come at the car sideways) and were not initially sensed (catch the heart off guard) provide what it takes to bring the poet’s emotions to an uncontrollable peak (blow it open).
+Perceptible surges of wind (big soft buffetings) capable of unbalancing his solid vehicle (come at the car sideways) hijack the poet’s dormant feelings (catch the heart off guard) generating what it takes to bring his emotional system to a peak of ecstacy (blow it open).

 - Clare: west-coast county of the Republic of Ireland south of Galway;